 Try to include as many skirts and dresses as you can.
 Nothing will make you feel more feminine faster.
 Look to old photos for inspiration.

 Don’t, however, sacrifice comfort.
 One of the common misconceptions about the 50s housewife is that she always wore uncomfortable pumps.
 Not true.
 Women were not idiots.
 Look at the shoes on this woman.

 4. Accessorize.
 Jewelry, makeup, scarves, hats, gloves, purses, flowers, ribbons, lace.
 Use them.
 They’re fun and womanly.
 Have fun with them.
 I am always pleasantly surprised when I wear a fashionable hat and my husband responds with a smile and a comment such as, “Look at you in your cutsie hat!
 I love it.”
 And then I catch him smiling and stealing glimpses at me as we are out and about.

 Lastly.
 5. Underclothes.
 Sometimes mundane undergarments are necessary.
 But whenever possible, wear pretty underclothes (but for health reasons, always choose ones with proper white cotton panty liners stitched in.)
 Just trust me on this one.
 Ditch the granny panties and invest in some pretty, or if you dare, sexy underclothes.
 Then watch what happens, both with your attitude and your husband’s.
 Oh, and be sure to casually dress and undress in front of him.
 (Don’t make it obvious that you are doing so.)

 Ahhhh but, fashion is only one part of the equation.
-In my next post we will talk about maintaining a feminine manner, which is equally important.
-In the meantime, don’t forget to like our Facebook page.
-And also, check out our other marriage and relationship articles.
+In my next post–Play up your femininity– we will talk about maintaining a feminine manner, which is equally important.
+In the meantime, don’t forget to subscribe to our free newsletter so you don’t miss a thing, and also, check out our other marriage and relationship articles.